CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 Why We Love the European Villa Aesthetic

 There’s something about European design, especially the quiet charm of an Italian villa, that feels both timeless and lived-in.
-When I think of Florence, I picture sunlight streaming through stone arches, worn terracotta floors underfoot, and the kind of furniture that looks like it’s been passed down for generations yet still works beautifully in a modern home.
+When I think of Florence, I picture sunlight streaming through stone arches and worn terracotta floors underfoot.
+I see the kind of furniture that looks like it has been passed down for generations, yet still works beautifully in a modern home.

 Sunlit Italian villa living room with exposed wood beams, a row of framed artworks above an antique sideboard, white slipcovered armchairs on terracotta tile floors, and a green vase of leafy branches on the coffee table beside open doorways.